 Diseases can change the way we live and interact with people.
 According to most scientific studies, viruses, bacteria, fungi, and parasites, — which are the primary disease-causing agents — seem to be mutating.
 That means they have been changing their structure and physiological development.

 Eventually, they have been resisting various medications, making it challenging to prevent or treat them.
 However, there is one thing everyone is sure of.
-And that is the health news today focuses on your God-given immune system.
+And that is the health news today that focuses on your God-given immune system.

-With the research focusing on flu, infections, and colds, reality will still hold that the perfect thing to do is to strengthen immunity.
+With the research focusing on flu, infections, and colds, the reality will still hold that the perfect thing to do is to strengthen immunity.
 Contrary to the famous assumption that boosting the immune function isn’t about mega-dosing on vitamin C or drinking a lot of fresh juice.
 Rather, it is all about optimizing the body’s ability to fight infections.

 So as to achieve this, we need to explore the physiological systems involved in the immune responses.
 Also, we need to look at the essential nutrients that these systems require to be the best.
 This brings us to building the most reliable dietary and lifestyle habits that keep your immune system fit and able to manage stress or infection that can come on the way.

 Understand the Immune System and How to Keep it Strong

 The term immunity refers to the ability of the body to fight infections and diseases.
-These include the various micro-organisms and toxins, plus the foreign factors that may accelerate the development of the autoimmune responses or spontaneous growth of abnormal cells.
+These include the various micro-organisms and toxins, plus the foreign factors that may accelerate the development of autoimmune responses or spontaneous growth of abnormal cells.